aws-samples/serverless-patterns/cdk-kinesis-lambda-java/README.md

    cd KinesisCliProducers
    sh producers.sh
    ```
-This will publish the messages in the Kinesis and lambda gets triggered based on that.
+This will publish the messages in the Kinesis stream and the lambda function gets triggered based on that.

 ## Cleanup